HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 It's not normally a good idea to move them around as this can trigger leaf drop, but once a year my Weeping Fig goes outside for a wash down, as the dust accumulates on the leaves more than you think!

 It's a reasonably easy popular houseplant but does have a few quirks that need to be accepted if you want to grow a happy and healthy plant.
-Our write up article has information about all this if needed.
+My write up article has information about all this if needed.

 6